 a majority of the time.

-This arrangement for joint legal custody is ideal if parents are willing to cooperate with similar parenting values and spousal support for one another.
+- This arrangement for joint legal custody is ideal if parents are willing to cooperate with similar parenting values and spousal support for one another.

 What Does Best Interests of the Child Mean?

 Parents are encouraged to work together to agree on custody arrangements for their children.
 Otherwise, a court may decide based on their best interests.